-Andrew Nunn holds 3 degrees from the Royal Conservatoire of Scotland: aB.Mus(Hons); an M.Mus (Performance) and a Masters in Conducting which was awarded with distinction.
-He is the recipient of various prizes including in 2014 the Peter Morrison School of Music Prize for over-all excellence and contribution to the life of the Conservatoire.
-He is a widely experienced trainer and conductor of choirs and his commitment to Music Education isacknowledged both in Scotland and beyond.
+Andrew Nunn holds three degrees from the Royal Conservatoire of Scotland: a BMus (Hons), an MMus (Performance), and a Masters in Conducting, which he was awarded with distinction.
+He is the recipient of various prizes including the Peter Morrison School of Music Prize in 2014 for overall excellence and contribution to the life of the Conservatoire.
+He is a widely experienced conductor of choirs and his commitment to Music Education is acknowledged in Scotland and beyond.

-As Director of Choirs at the RCS Junior Conservatoire he has developed a choral programme of 5 choirs involving over 250 students aged 7-18.
-The Chamber Choir performed on BBC One Scotland on Christmas Eve 2017.
-He has worked extensively with the National Youth Choir Of Scotland, most notably conducting NYCoS in Belgium for events broadcast on BBC 1 and 2 to commemorate the centenary of the Battle of Passchendaele.
+As Director of Choirs at the RCS Junior Conservatoire since 2012, Andrew has developed a choral programme of 5 choirs involving over 250 students aged 7-18.
+The Chamber Choir performed on BBC One Scotland on Christmas Day 2021 and the Consort Choir broadcast on BBC Radio Scotland in September 2022.
+Andrew has worked extensively with NYCOS, most notably conducting them in Belgium for the BBC’s commemoration of the centenary of the Battle of Passchendaele.

-Andrew’s work as Director of Music with Bearsden Choir has seen him as trainer and conductor for animmensely challenging and successful series of concerts since his appointment in 2014.
-Highlights haveincluded performances of Elgar’s The Music Makers and The Dream of Gerontius, the Requiems of Mozart, Verdi, Fauré and Duruflé, Vaughan Williams’s The Sons of Light, and a brilliant performance of Holst’s Choral Hymns from the Rig Veda.
+Andrew’s work as Director of Music with Bearsden Choir has seen him as conductor for an immensely challenging and successful series of concerts since his appointment in 2014.
+Highlights have included performances of Elgar’s The Music Makers and The Dream of Gerontius, the Requiems of Mozart, Verdi, Faure and Duruflé, Vaughan Williams’ The Sons of Light, and Holst’s Choral Hymns from the Rig Veda.

 The 50th Anniversary season of Bearsden Choir saw him conducting Handel’s Messiah and the Bach’s great Mass in B Minor - the latter a long-cherished desire of the choir, and one which marks a formidable extension to its repertoire.